 1. Let's consider this very simple Java class.
 One local variable is annotated as NonNull, indicating that ref must be a reference to a non-null object.
-Save the file as GetStarted. java.
+Save the file as GetStarted.java.

+'''

-''' import checkers.nullness.quals.;
+import checkers.nullness.quals.;

 public class GetStarted {

 void sample() {

 @NonNull Object ref = new Object();

 }

 }

 '''

 2. Run the nullness checker on the class.
-Either run this from the command line:
+Either run one of these commands: